 GSY DEX Matching Engine

-• Matching Process: Pursuant to the pay-as-bid strategy, the GSY Matching Engine pairs bids and offers according to price and quantity to maximise value for the exchange participants.
+- Matching Bids and Offers: Pursuant to a two-sided pay-as-bid strategy, the GSY Matching Engine pairs bids and offers according to price and quantity to maximise value for the exchange participants.
 Buy orders are organised in a descending order of price, prioritising buyers willing to pay more, while sell orders are arranged in an ascending order, prioritising sellers willing to sell energy at lower prices.
 This strategy ensures that both parties upon clearance pay or receive the desired price for their energy trade based on their submitted bids and offers.

-To summarise, the GSY Matching Engine is designed as an autonomous GSY DEX service, applied in conjunction with other services of the decentralised Grid Singularity Exchange, to achieve the following performance optimisation:
+To conclude, the GSY DEX Matching Engine has been designed as an autonomous GSY DEX service, applied in conjunction with other GSY DEX services, to achieve the following performance optimisation:

-• Enhanced Performance: The matching process is a computationally and memory-intensive operation that requires significant computational resources.
-By creating a dedicated matching engine, we ensure that the GSY Node can continue to handle other platform functions without being overloaded by the resource-intensive matching process.
+- Enhanced Throughput: The matching process, especially when it encompasses multiple attributes, is a computationally and memory-intensive operation that requires significant computational resources.
+By creating a dedicated matching engine, we ensure that the GSY Node can handle platform validation functions without the risk of being overloaded by the resource-intensive matching process.

-• Scalability: The GSY Matching Engine independent architecture ensures the platform remains responsive and efficient as the volume of market participants and transactions expands without affecting the performance of the GSY Node.
+- Scalability: The GSY DEX Matching Engine independent architecture ensures the platform remains responsive and efficient as the volume of market participants and transactions expands, without affecting the performance of the GSY Node.

-• Flexibility: As a standalone service, the GSY Matching Engine can be easily updated or modified without impacting other platform components.
+- Flexibility: As a standalone service, the GSY DEX Matching Engine can be easily updated or modified without impacting other platform components.
 This allows for the continuous improvement of the order matching process and overall energy trading experience for platform users.
-Moreover, the GSY Matching Engine enables operation of multiple different matching algorithms in parallel, thus providing the flexibility to use different matching algorithms per market or energy community.
-This facilitates conformance to local regulation, by not restricting Community Managers to a single matching process, but allowing them to tailor the matching process to their needs.
+Moreover, the GSY DEX Matching Engine enables operation of multiple, different matching algorithms in parallel, per market or energy community, facilitating compliance with local regulation.

 The GSY DEX Matching Engine Algorithms Module stores the available matching algorithms.
 Currently the two-sided pay-as-bid algorithm is supported, with additional matching algorithms to be added in the future, either by Grid Singularity or a third party via the GSY DEX Matching API.
 Furthermore, the design of the Algorithms Module allows multiple algorithms to be deployed in parallel.
 For instance, different matching algorithms can be applied in different energy communities, or in different buildings within an energy community to optimise their asset configuration

 The currently applied two-sided pay-as-bid algorithm does not require the offer and bid to fully match each other’s respective energy consumption and production.
 The algorithm can also conclude a bid-offer match that partially trades the energy required by the bid and/or provided by the offer, with the expectation that the rest of the required or offered energy will be traded at a later time.
-Subsequently, the residual energy of the bid and/or the offer can be processed by the Matching Engine either in the same list of matches, or in one of the following lists of matches by creating a new offer and bid that will represent the residual energy.
+Subsequently, the residual energy of the bid and/or the offer can be processed by the GSY DEX Matching Engine either in the same list of matches, or in one of the following lists of matches by creating a new offer and bid that will represent the residual energy.
+The GSY DEX Execution Engine processes only the trades that have been successfully matched and confirmed by the Matching Engine, regardless of whether they represent full or partial fulfilment of the original bid or offer.
+Any unmatched energy is excluded from delivery verification and penalty calculation, and may be resubmitted in subsequent trading rounds.

 The Connectors Module handles the interconnection with the GSY Off-Chain Storage and the GSY Node.
 The Rust library Subxt (developed by Parity), which is the most common and robust way of interacting with Substrate nodes, is used for the interconnection with the GSY Node.
-For the interconnection with the GSY Off-Chain Storage, reqwest and tokio are used as an asynchronous HTTP client.
+For the interconnection with the GSY Off-Chain Storage, tokio and reqwest are used as an asynchronous HTTP client.

 The GSY DEX Matching Engine has been customised for the energy market by setting the traded commodity to energy and using kWh for the traded volume and cents/kWh for the trade rate and adapting other relevant parameters.